-The RR-2 zone contains 49 single-family homes.
+The RR-2 zone contains 49 single-family homes and 1 acre of parks.
 The minimum lot size, specified by the Zoning Ordinance, is 7,500 square feet, reflecting the historic setting of homes in the area of the Circle and its radiating avenues corresponding to the original Tent District.
-This Plan does not recommend any change to the permitted land uses, or the existing standards for minimum lot size, set backs, and heights for the RR-2 zone.